BICENTENNIAL TRIBUTE

 REV: No child, he’s taken his lyre, his heart; his muse, the simple truth to a place far below us

-C: Huddersfield?
+C: Loughborough?

 John Pigot intervenes, the Reverend, overcome with shame at being indirect with the truth, is comforted by the charwoman

-C: But I need to work on My Lordship’s bosoms!
+C: But I need to work on my Lordship’s bosoms!

 Choking sounds from beneath the sofa